 Switzerland’s economic performance has only had a limited impact on the environment.
-The 2018 Environment Performance Index (EPI) again ranks Switzerland in top position, mainly because of its use of hydroelectric power and its highly efficient public transportation system.
+The 2020 Environment Performance Index (EPI) again ranks Switzerland in one of the top position, mainly because of its use of hydroelectric power and its highly efficient public transportation system.
 A well-preserved environment easily accessible by public transport, safe cities (and countryside), outstanding public healthcare and an excellent infrastructure make living in Switzerland very pleasant.

 Let’s have a closer look at some of these:

-Mercer’s 2017 Quality of Living Ranking puts four Swiss cities among the top 15 (Zurich, Geneva, Bern and Basel).
+Mercer’s 2019 Quality of Living Ranking puts four Swiss cities among the top 15 (Zurich, Geneva, Basel and Bern).
 And guess what – they all have excellent higher education institutions: universities, universities of applied sciences and arts, and universities of teacher education.
 And they are all within commuting distance.

 - Heart of Europe